AdobeDocs/experience-manager-screens.en/help/user-guide/author-publish-architecture-overview.md

 ## Prerequisites {#prerequisites}

-Before getting started with author and publish servers, you should have prior knowledge of:
+Before you begin with author servers and publish servers, you should have prior knowledge of:

 * **AEM Topology**
 * **Creating and Managing AEM Screens Project**